2DGH: 2D Gaussian-Hermite Splatting for High-quality Rendering and Better Geometry Features: Method

+Actually, Hermite polynomials form a set of complete orthogonal basis~\cite{johnston2014weighted}.
+A simple proof would be writing monomials as a finite linear combination of Hermite polynomials:

+where $a_{0}$, $a_{1}$, ..., $a_{n}$ stand for decomposition coefficients.
+It is well known that monomials are a complete basis in $L^2(\mathbb{R})$ space, which means they are square-integrable functions.

-$H_0(x)$ to $H_6(x)$ are shown in Figure \ref{fig:hermite_poly}.
-Appendix \ref{sec:suppl_gh} provides the complete expressions for the first several Hermite polynomials and proves that they form a complete orthogonal basis in $L^2(\mathbb{R})$, so any function belonging to $L^2(\mathbb{R})$ space (most cases in the real world) can be written as~\cite{johnston2014weighted}:
+Therefore, any function belonging to the $L^2(\mathbb{R})$ space (most cases in the real world) can be written as:

-The GH polynomials are also orthogonally complete, as demonstrated in Appendix \ref{sec:suppl_gh}.
-So any function belonging to $L^2(\mathbb{R})$ space can be written as:
+After multiplying a Gaussian function, we can still prove the GH polynomials form a complete orthogonal basis in the weighted Hilbert space $L^2(\mathbb{R})$, as demonstrated in the Appendix.
+Consequently, any function $f \in L^2(\mathbb{R})$ admits a spectral expansion of the form:

-For 2D Splatting, we propose changing Gaussian kernel into GH kernel:
+For 2D Gaussian Splatting, we propose changing Gaussian kernel into GH kernel:

-where $c_{n}$ and $d_{m}$ are optimizable coefficients. $N$ and $M$ stand for maximum rank number and we set $N=M=9$ for our experiment.

-A similar approach can also be applied to 3DGS.
-However, this necessitates modifying the projection method of 3DGS, utilizing a clip over the center of the 3D Gaussian for alpha blending.
-For simplicity, we choose 2D Gaussian Splatting (2DGS) as our baseline.
+where $c_{mn}$ are optimizable coefficients, $N$ and $M$ stand for maximum rank numbers in orthogonal directions.
+People usually control the total rank $(N+M)$, which conventionally enforces a pyramidal coefficient arrangement (Fig. \ref{fig:coeff_pyramid} left, common in physical and math applications), like SH coefficients used by Gaussian Splatting \cite{kerbl2023gaussian, huang20242dgs}.
+However, we find it's more efficient to use a square arrangement with $N=M$ given a similar amount of coefficients (Fig. \ref{fig:coeff_pyramid} right).
+For our method, we set $N=M=3$.
+Different from GES~\cite{hamdi2024ges} with only one optmizable parameter, our method can be easily scaled up to higher ranks to support stronger fit capacity for one primitive by Hermite recursion:

-In Figure \ref{fig:toy} we show how 2D Gaussians can fit a mesh triangle on a 2D plane and we only use 2 Gaussians.
-We allow optimizing rotation, scaling, position, opacity and GH coefficients.
+In Fig. \ref{fig:toy}, we show how 2D Gaussians can fit a mesh triangle on a 2D plane using only two kernels.
+We optimize rotation, scaling, position, opacity and GH coefficients.
 The color is rendered through alpha blending as original Gaussian splatting.
 Our 2DGH kernel displays great capacity for fitting an anisotropic shape like mesh triangle and also shares a merit of clear edge cut while the original 2DGS kernel causes dim and irregular edges.